Table of Contents

 Lack of technical knowledge or comprehension

-Even really savvy business people can be unaware of tech debt and blind to the complications which arise as they strive to push out and release update after update while focusing on the product and bottom line.
+Even really savvy business people can be unaware of tech debt and blind to the complications that arise as they strive to push out and release update after update while focusing on the product and bottom line.

 Coupling of software modules